LockGit/gochat/readme.md

 ### Start with a docker
 ```
-If you feel that the above steps are too cumbersome, you can use the following docker image to build all the dependencies and quickly start a chat room.
+If you feel that the above steps are too cumbersome,
+you can use the following docker image to build all the dependencies and quickly start a chat room.

-You can use the image I pushed to the docker hub (there have been several test users created in the default image: lock, demo, test password: 111111)
+You can use the image I pushed to the docker hub
+(there have been several test users created in the default image: lock, demo, test password: 111111)
 1,docker pull lockgit/gochat:latest
 2,sh run.sh dev
 3,visit http://127.0.0.1:8080 to open the chat room

-If you want to build an image yourself, you only need to build the Dockerfile under the docker file.
+If you want to build an image yourself,
+you only need to build the Dockerfile under the docker file.
-Docker build -f docker/Dockerfile . -t lockgit/gochat, then execute sh run.sh dev
+Docker build -f docker/Dockerfile . -t lockgit/gochat,
+then execute sh run.sh dev
 ```

 ### Follow-up
 ```
 gochat implements a simple chat room function.
-Due to limited energy, you can use your own business logic to customize some requirements and optimize some code in gochat.
+Due to limited energy,
+you can use your own business logic to customize some requirements and optimize some code in gochat.
 It is not the same as implementing it once.
 It should be understood more deeply after the example is done.
-For the handling of tcp sticky packets, the common practice is to specify the message size in the message header and read the specified size as a package.
+For the handling of tcp sticky packets, the common practice is to specify the message size in the message header and read the specified size as a package,
 Insufficient size continues to read until the complete package is satisfied.
 This demo has not been processed yet.
 The code and design in gochat will be optimized and improved as needed.
 ```